Ghost Mannequin Alternative: AI On-Model in 2026

 - Review and ship.
 A human reviewer scans renders for fidelity drift (warped print, melted trim, distorted hardware).
 Pass-through rate at the fidelity-first tier is 92–97% for typical apparel.

-The whole loop takes about 60–90 seconds per image at 4K.
+The whole loop takes about 60–90 seconds typical per image at 4K.
 Batch mode pushes a 500-image catalog through overnight at half cost.

 Fidelity test: what AI keeps vs distorts